hjfitz/PWA-Boilerplate/README.md

 If you want to keep building after a file's saved:

 - `npm run watch`

+**Note:** This boilerplate includes a service worker, setup to cache the bundle and index file.

+To ensure that you can view your changes, in the developer console, go to application, click 'service workers' and select 'bypass for network'.

+The code for the worker is under `public/javascripts/worker.js`.

 ## I've cloned this from git, how do I attach it to my own?